 All multi-gyms implement weight stacks and a pulley, which can be both better for your health and more convenient than free weights.

 For one, you can easily bump up the resistance once you feel like it, a move you can hardly pull off using traditional weights.
+You can also pretty much work your entire body with a pulley, you can do regular rows to work your upper or you can do cable crunches to work your abs and core.

 Additionally, multi-gyms can be quite useful whether you’re looking to lose weight or gain it (building muscle).
 I honestly can’t remember the last time a multi-gym failed to meet my needs, no matter how specific they can be.
 However, you have to keep in mind that a multi-station isn’t a magical machine, so you’ll most likely need to do some cardio on the side, for example.